There’s a ton of betta fish information online, some of it is great and some….isn’t!

 They have also been known to flare up at their own reflection!

-One of the great things about betta fish is that they come in practically every color you can imagine, and it’s not just the boys with the bright coloration, even the girls get in on that too.
+One of the great things about betta fish is that they come in practically every color you can imagine, and it’s not just the males with the bright coloration, even the ladies get in on that too!

 Are Betta Fish Easy To Care For?